 - You can also hover over the graph in the Net Worth tool to see your total net worth on a given day.

 - You’ll also now see your 1-day change in the upper right corner under the total.
 This makes it easier to track your progress.

 Leverage Free Technology For Greater Wealth!

 Get a handle on your finances by signing up with Personal Capital for free and aggregating all your accounts.
-The financial management tools are free, takes less than a minute to sign up, and allows you to even find a personal financial advisor if interested.
+The financial management tools are free and it takes less than a minute to sign up.
+And if you want you can even find a personal financial advisor if interested for a fee.

 About the Author: Sam worked in finance for 13 years.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
 He spends time playing tennis, taking care of his family, and writing online to help others achieve financial freedom too.

 Sam started Financial Samurai in 2009 and has grown it to be one of the largest independently owned personal finance sites in the world.
 You can sign up for his free private newsletter here.